SIMBAChain/truffle/README.md

 SIMBA_API_BASE_URL=https://simba-dev-api.platform.simbachain.com/
 ```

 If you want to use client credentials / non interactive commands, then you should also set SIMBA_AUTH_CLIENT_ID and SIMBA_AUTH_CLIENT_SECRET.
-So then your env file would look somethign like:
+So then your env file would look something like:

 ```
 SIMBA_API_BASE_URL=https://simba-dev-api.platform.simbachain.com/